tim-pearson/NumPyAI-Models/README.md

 Decision Trees are non-linear models that split the data based on feature thresholds to make predictions.
 They can be used independently or as weak learners in ensemble methods like Gradient Boosting.

-For detailed explanations and mathematical formulations used in these models, refer to [NumpyAIModels.pdf](NumpyAIModels.pdf).